 In our master bedroom, I replaced all the furniture and added wallpaper (see more about the exciting return of wallpaper here) and new bedding.
 Other walls in the house got a fresh coat of paint too.
 A few throw pillows and some new accessories here and there – and we have an (almost) new house!

-Whether you’re looking to freshen up or do a complete remodel, we are happy to help you at Tracy Lynn Studio.
+Whether you’re looking to freshen up or do a complete remodel, Tracy Lynn Studio is happy to help with any of your interior design needs.